 Now that you have both the browser extension and Native Host Connector installed, you can open the GNOME Extensions website to search for, install, and enable your preferred extensions.

 Find an extension you want to install and move the toggle switch to the “ON” position.
 For example, I will install the “Dash to Dock” extension.

 When you toggle the switch, you are prompted with an install message.
 Select “Install.”

 That’s all.
 The GNOME extension has been installed and is ready to use.
 Use the ON/OFF switch to enable/disable the extension.

 Similarly, you can search and install other extensions as well.
 How much simpler can it be?

 Configure GNOME Shell Extensions

-You can see all your installed GNOME extensions on the website under “Installed extensions” section.
-From here you can configure the extension using the setting option.
+You can see all your installed GNOME extensions on the website under the “Installed extensions” section.
+From there, you can configure the extension using the setting option.

 In addition, you only see a green arrow icon when an update is available.
 To delete the extension, click the red button with the “x” sign.

 You may also manage them with the GNOME’s Extensions app.
 However, it is not installed by default in most Linux distributions, so you should install it additionally.